-Course reserves can be personal or library owned books, textbooks, articles, DVDs, videos, copies of sample tests, quizzes, research papers, or other supplemental materials that may be placed in the library reserve collections.
-Reserve materials are for library use or limited check-out periods to ensure availability to students in your classes.
+Course reserves can be personal or library owned books, textbooks or other supplemental materials.
+Reserve materials are for in-library use and limited check-out periods to ensure availability to students in your classes.
 Reserve material records are accessed via our online library catalog under title, course number and/or instructor name.

 To ensure that your material is available to your students when needed, please allow a minimum of 5 working days for processing your reserve materials.

 If the library already owns a copy of the textbook you want to place on reserve, please contact the circulation desk at your campus library and we will put it on reserve for your course.